DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 Experiencing awe through art amplifies our narrative tendencies, enabling us to connect with the stories being told.
 We become active participants, cocreating meaning and finding personal resonance.
 We may find metaphors in the art or build on the artist’s creation to tell ourselves stories about our values, our own growth, or our place in a larger world.

 The meaning-making theory sounds grand, but Williams has another, more physiologically grounded explanation tied to the slight discomfort we feel when we encounter a novel mystery.
 The goosebumps themselves—similar to the raised hackles on a dog’s back when facing danger—may be a mini version of a threat response.
 When we experience something we don’t understand, our nervous system pays close attention.
 Is this safe?
 What is happening here?
 Think of sitting near the horn section during a performance of Beethoven’s Symphony no. 5 in C Minor.
 The second phrase of the first movement ends with a climactic horn solo in which the sound wave vibrations enter the listener’s body in a dramatic, unfamiliar, even unnerving way.
 And yet, soon, the listener is wholly caught up in the emotional height of the music followed by the resolution of tension.
 It’s not an easy or mild experience.
-As the late neurologist Oliver Sacks put it, “music can pierce the heart directly.”[^14]
+As the late neurologist Oliver Sacks put it, “Music can pierce the heart directly.”[^14]

 Awe thrives in the face of mystery and the unknown.
 Experiencing aesthetic awe in this way may be a sort of practice for the stresses of life, argues Williams.
 “The term I’ve come to use is that it’s a kind of stress inoculation,” she says.
 “If you do it a lot, then you are always challenging your system a bit and perhaps training yourself to have comfort with novelty and things that are challenging.”[^15]